AzuraCast/awesome-azuracast/README.md

 - **[AzuraRelay](https://github.com/AzuraCast/AzuraRelay)** (FOSS, Apache 2): A drop-in tool to relay streams from a "parent" AzuraCast installation.
 Use it to add additional listener capacity to stations or offer streams that are geographically closer to listeners.

+## AzuraCast Add-Ons
+Proprietary software that you can download and incorporate into AzuraCast.

+- **[Shoutcast](https://radiomanager.shoutcast.com/RMO/user/your-plan/your-plan)** (Proprietary): An alternative broadcasting frontend for listeners to connect to.
+Popular, but limited in its free offering.

+- **[Stereo Tool](https://www.thimeo.com/stereo-tool/download/)** (Proprietary): A popular audio mastering tool that gives your station the compressed, equalized feel of FM radio stations.
+A proprietary alternative to the `master_me` tool we ship in newer versions of AzuraCast.

+- **[Maxmind GeoIP](https://www.maxmind.com/en/geoip2-country-database)** (Proprietary): An alternative to our built-in IP geolocation database that is considered more accurate in some situations.
+Allows you to approximate the location of your listeners and visualize them on a map.

 ## Broadcasting Tools
 Recommended tools to use when broadcasting to AzuraCast.
 See our [Guide to Streaming Software](https://docs.azuracast.com/en/user-guide/streaming-software) for additional information about streaming tools.